 To connect the Geolux Instrument Configurator with the instrument, connect your PC to the radar using a serial cable connection.
-Then, click the Connect button in the upper left corner and select Level meter from the window which appears.
+Then, click the Connect button in the upper left corner and select Snow level sensor from the window which appears.
 In the next window, select the appropriate COM port and interface.
-If RS-485 interface is selected, additionally select the baud rate and the Modbus ID.
+If RS-485 interface is selected, additionally select the baud rate, parity, stop bits and the Modbus ID.
 In case of multiple devices connected on a single RS-485 bus, make sure that each device has a unique Modbus ID.
-When the Connect button is clicked, Geolux Instrument Configurator will try to establish a data link between your PC and the level meter.
-If the connection is successful, the device will appear under Connected devices and level measurements will be displayed in the Data tab as shown in Picture 7.
+When the Connect button is clicked, Geolux Instrument Configurator will try to establish a data link between your PC and the snow level sensor.
+If the connection is successful, the device will appear under Connected devices and measurements will be displayed in the Data tab as shown in Picture 7.

 A detailed description of the displayed parameters is available when hovering the mouse over the icon of a specific parameter.
 Initially, only the most important parameters are displayed while the rest are hidden.
 By clicking on the button with arrows next to the displayed parameters, the user can view all the data received from the device.
+Clicking the Start recording data starts recording the most important data which is initially displayed and saves it to a .csv file.